Raxelgrande/awesome-touhou/README.md

 New to Touhou?
 Please read [Getting Started (shoot 'em up focused)](https://en.touhouwiki.net/wiki/Getting_Started), [Fandom](https://en.touhouwiki.net/wiki/Fandom) and [Touhou Reddit's Geting Started](https://www.reddit.com/r/touhou/comments/yt87b4/where_to_get_started_with_touhou_version_51/)

-## Contributing, Rules & Legal Information
+## Contributing & Rules
 If your work is mentioned in this project and you don't want to have it displayed, please contact us.

-We follow [The Guidelines for Touhou Project Fan Creations](https://touhou-project.news/guidelines_en/), if you find a violation of this, please let us know and we will take action to remove the content from the list.
-We also have a few additional rules:
+We have a few rules:

 - **Don't Be An Asshole:**
 The media here must be digestible to a wide audience.
 It has to contain things that are respectful and considerate to other people's circumstances.
 If necessary, this rule will get expanded, your morality and common sense should be good enough to respect others, don't prove us wrong.